open-austin/eviction-hearing-parser/README.md

 Install Firefox with [geckodriver](https://github.com/mozilla/geckodriver/releases) as described in the [Selenium documentation](https://selenium-python.readthedocs.io/installation.html).

+Create a CSV file with a list of case IDs that you want to query (check out `test_input.csv` in this repo for an example of how this file should look).

 Then execute the command line utility with a command in this format:

-`python parse_hearings.py [your input directory] [name of new output file]`
+`python parse_hearings.py [your input CSV file] [name of new output file]`

-For instance, if you use the following command to scrape the three Case IDs included in `test_input.csv`:
+For instance, if you use the following command to scrape the three case IDs included in `test_input.csv`:

 `python parse_hearings.py test_input.csv result.json`